suffolklibraries/sljekyll/_libraries/chantry-library.md

 branch-for-sale: "Special sale of ex-library books at knockdown prices now on."
 breadcrumb: y
 branch-news: '<ul>
-              <li><a href="/news/chantry-library-temporarily-closed-sundays/">The library will be closed on Sundays 24 and 31 December and 7, 14 and 21 January</a>.
+              <li><a href="/news/chantry-library-temporarily-closed-sundays/">The library will be closed on Sundays 24 and 31 December and 7, 14 and 21 January</a> The closest alternative library is <a href="/libraries/stoke-library/">Stoke Library</a>.
               <li><a href="/news/xmas-opening-hours/">See all our Christmas opening hours</a>.</li>
               </ul>'
 ---